SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Installing Node and Yarn

 The backend requires a version of node >= 16.
-Because apt repositories can be quite outdated and other services on the server might require another version of node we use [asdf](https://asdf-vm.com) to manage to node version for our user.
+Because apt repositories can be quite outdated and other services on the server might require another version of node we use [asdf](https://asdf-vm.com) to manage the node version for our user.

 Instructions on how to install asdf for `ubuntu 20.4` can be found in their [documentation](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).